ProjectFrost/Security-/Domain_2/2.2/Concepts/Containers.md

 4. **Orchestration:** Tools like Kubernetes automate container deployment, scaling, and management, simplifying the orchestration of containerized applications in a distributed environment.

-5. **Microservices Architecture:** Containers align with microservices, enabling the development and deployment of modular, independently deployable services for flexibility and agility.
+5. **Microservices Architecture:** Containers align with [[Microservices - API|microservices]], enabling the development and deployment of modular, independently deployable services for flexibility and agility.

 6. **Immutable Infrastructure:** Containers promote an immutable infrastructure model, where the deployment environment is consistent and reproducible, enhancing reliability and ease of management.